retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

     Single user path

 Now let us get back to our example.
-Due to we have a lot of users with short trajectories but also there a few users with very long paths our histogram is rather unreadable.
+Due to the fact we have a lot of users with short trajectories and a few users with very long paths our histogram is unreadable.

 To make entire plot more comprehensible - the ``log_scale`` parameter can be used.
 We have already used that parameter for the ``x axis``, but it is also available fot the ``y axis``.